 - Limit Availability: You can limit the date range that the assignment is available if you need to.

 - Track Number of Views: You can tick this to track views of the assignment.

 l.
 Click Submit, the assignment is published

-To find out more about marking and leaving feedback in Blackboard Assignments view these guides:
+To find out more about marking and leaving feedback in Blackboard and Qwickly Assignments please view these guides:

 This feedback form is for web page URLs that begin with 'teachlearn' e.g. https://teachlearn.leedsbeckett.ac.uk

 Page last updated: 01/11/2021